 It is the product obtained by reducing iron ores in the blast furnace.
 Carbon content ranges from 2.5 to 4.5 percent.
 The iron is cast into rough bars termed ‘Pigs’.

-I hope this article on “Different construction and building materials used for all types of structure” remains helpful.
+I hope this article on the “Construction and building materials” remains helpful.